David Hooper KC

 - Criminal Bar Association

 - David Hooper QC was elected the first President of the International Criminal Court Bar Association in 2016.

-- Ranked in Band 1 of Chambers and Partners 2021 for International Criminal Law.
+- Ranked in the Spotlight Table of the Chambers UK Bar Guide 2023 for International Criminal Law.

 - Ranked as a Leading Silk in Legal 500 2023 in International Criminal Law and Extradition.